gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    *  In the "Error Cause Codes" registry, IANA has to add  with a reference to this document.

-      - Error during Enryption Chunk KEY Handshake EKHANDSHAKE
+      - Error during Encryption Chunk KEY Handshake EKHANDSHAKE
       - Error in Encryption Chunk Endpoint Validation EVALIDATE
       - Timeout during Encryption Chunk Validation ETMOVALIDATE